This site is all about Chromebooks. So if you want to find out what Chromebooks (and Chromeboxes) are all about, you’ve

 I can even print from my Chromebook via the Google Cloud system.
 (Also in the “How To” Section).

 But above all else, instant access to the Internet via a Broadband Wi-Fi signal is just fantastic and the battery in the original Samsung Series 5 lasts for about 8 hours before needing re-charged.
 My new Samsung Series 5 550 battery lasts a bit less at around 6 hours… probably due to the slightly beefier Intel Celeron processor fitted.
 Funny thing is though, both seem to perform much the same.
 Maybe if I were to open loads of tabs or windows at the same time, there might be a difference, but I haven’t noticed anything to date.
 Bottom line is that they both perform very smartly and operate just as fast as my Intel i5 Desktop PC when browsing the web.

-Unlike an iPad (yes, I’ve got one of those too, and no, it doesn’t qualify for my favourites list) Chromebooks can play Flash Videos.
+Unlike an iPad (yes, I’ve got one of those too, and no, it doesn’t qualify for my favorites list) Chromebooks can play Flash Videos.
 And also unlike an iPad, Chromebooks have a proper keyboard that makes general typing, filling in forms etc a cinch.
 I like my iPad and its virtual keyboard is actually very good but it’s just kind of awkward at times and the lack of Flash support is a pretty serious omission.

 A Chromebook is a great “grab and go” machine.
 I don’t think twice about picking it up to quickly look up something on the Internet whereas before with my laptop it was much more of a thought.
 No sitting around for ages waiting on a hard disc loading Windows and updating heaven only knows what before being able to do anything.